The time I stopped posting new content

 Getting your website written and optimised is an important first step, but it doesn’t stop there.

-You see, SEO is an ongoing process.
-And if you want to use organic SEO to bring more traffic to your website, an effective content strategy should be an integral part of your process.
+SEO is an ongoing process.
+And if you want to use organic SEO to bring more traffic to your website, an effective content strategy should be an integral part of that process.

-There are a number of reasons why posting content regularly is important and in this post, I’m going to explain six of them.
+There are a number of reasons why posting content regularly is important and in the next section, I’m going to explain eight of them.

 1. It’s good for your SEO

-Posting new content regularly shows Google your site is active.
-Google prefers active sites to dormant and neglected ones.
-If a site is active it shows the owner is invested in continual improvement and creating a valuable resource for its audience.
+Posting new content regularly shows Google your site is active — and Google prefers active sites to dormant and neglected ones.
+If a site is active it shows the owner is invested in continual improvement and creating a valuable resource for their audience.

 Every time you post new content, you’re giving Google a reason to crawl your site and reindex all your pages.
-The idea is that the more often you post new content, the more often Google will crawl it and the quicker your content will rank.
+The idea is that the more often you post new content, the more often Google will crawl your site and the quicker your content will rank.

 2. It helps you reach more people